 It isn’t just customers that businesses need to listen to on social media; they need to recognize the importance of their own employees as well.
 As active social media users themselves, employees frequently broadcast their views, news, and opinions online so it’s important they’re on your side when advocating for your company.
 Liking and following your business’ social media accounts may be one thing, but employees should be encouraged to go one step further and actively advocate for the company they work for.

-In this day and age of the internet and online influence, having an established and successful social media advocacy program will help formulate social media strategies that not only continually engage your target audience, but demonstrates to employees that advocating on behalf of your brand is actually worth their time.
+In this day and age of the internet and online influence, having an established and successful social media advocacy program will help formulate social media strategies that not only continually engage your target audience, but demonstrate to employees that advocating on behalf of your brand is actually worth their time.

 Many people don’t talk about their jobs on social media despite being active on multiple platforms.
 Oftentimes they’re more than willing to promote your brand, but they’re worried about saying or posting something they shouldn’t.